 - A USB-to-Host (Type B) jack for connecting to a computer.
 It enables you to leverage various music software with your computer and the instrument.

-To save energy, the Yamaha P71 has an automated shutting down feature.
+To save energy, the Yamaha P71 has an automated shutting-down feature.
 It will automatically turn off the digital piano after not using it for a while.
 However, if you find this mode unnecessary, you can permanently deactivate this feature in the settings.

 A built-in metronome is a useful tool that helps the player adjust tempo and time.
 It produces a steady pulse (or beat) to help musicians play rhythms accurately.
-You should keep playing at adjustable tempo, volume, and time signature.
+You should keep playing at an adjustable tempo, volume, and time signature.

 Yamaha P71 comes with a few items that allow you to start playing the instrument right out of the box.